 If a scum forms on the surface during that time, disregard it until it is time to change the brine; then rinse the olives with fresh water before covering with brine again.
 The scum is harmless.

-To marinate the olives:
+To Marinate the Olives

-The olives will be ready to eat after sitting in the marinade for just a few days.
-Store, still in the marinade, in a cool pantry, or in the refrigerator.
-If kept too long, the lemon and vinegar flavors will predominate so eat these within a month after they are ready.
+For long-term storage, leave the olives in the marinade and place in a cool pantry or refrigerate, covered.
+If kept too long, the lemon and vinegar flavors will dominate so eat these within a month after they are ready.